-Simulation 3: Model Recovery
+Simulation 3: model recovery

-Simulations 1-2 together suggest that parameter recovery of both the 2-component and 3-component model is very good.
+Simulations 1-2 together suggest that parameter recovery of both the two-component and three-component model is very good.
 In Simulation 3, we were interested in exploring the extent to which the models mimic each other.
-As the 3-component model is an extension of the 2-component model, it can fit any data set equally as well as the 2-component model (for example, when the $p_n$ parameter is set at zero, it behaves identically to the 2-component model).
-Theoretically this additional flexibility is thought essential to account for binding (or swap) errors, where on some trials participants erroneously recall the feature value of one of the non-probed targets (Bays et al., 2009).
-As the additional flexibility of the 3-component model is a theoretical stance, some researchers may be interested in assessing whether the 2-component or 3-component model best accounts for empirical data.
-The earlier section describing model fitting outlined how mixtur is able to conduct model competition using Akiake's Information Criterion (AIC) and Bayesian Information Criterion (BIC), both of which jointly account for goodness-of-fit and model complexity.
+As the threecomponent model is an extension of the two-component model, it can fit any data set equally as well as the twocomponent model (for example, when the $p_n$ parameter is set at zero, it behaves identically to the two-component model).
+Theoretically, this additional flexibility is thought essential to account for binding (or swap) errors, where on some trials participants erroneously recall the feature value of one of the non-probed targets (Bays et al., 2009).
+As the additional flexibility of the three-component model is a theoretical stance, some researchers may be interested in assessing whether the two-component or three-component model best accounts for empirical data.
+The earlier section describing model fitting outlined how mixtur is able to conduct model competition using Akaike's Information Criterion (AIC) and Bayesian Information Criterion (BIC), both of which jointly account for goodness-of-fit and model complexity.

-However, if researchers are engaged in a program of work formally comparing the fits of the 2-component and 3-component model, it would be important to know the extent to which the two models mimic each other.
-That is, if the 2-component model were the "true" generating process in participant data, the 2-component model should win the formal model competition (likewise if the "true" generating process were the 3-component model, this model should win the formal model comparison).
+However, if researchers are engaged in a program of work formally comparing the fits of the two-component and three-component model, it would be important to know the extent to which the two models mimic each other.
+That is, if the two-component model were the "true" generating process in participant data, the two-component model should win the formal model competition (likewise if the "true" generating process were the three-component model, this model should win the formal model comparison).